Dabrafenib and trametinib

 Trametinib

 You usually take trametinib once a day at the same time as either the morning or the evening dose of dabrafenib.
-If you forget to take it and there are more than 12 hours until your next dose, take it as soon as you remember.
+If you forget to take trametinib and there are more than 12 hours until your next dose, take it as soon as you remember.
 If there are fewer than 12 hours until the next dose, do not take it.
 Just take the next dose at the usual time.
+Do not take a double dose to make up for any missed ones.

 Never take a double dose of either drug.
-If you are sick after taking either drug, do not take another dose, just take the next dose at the usual time.
+If you are sick after taking either drug, do not take another dose.
+Just take the next dose at the usual time.
+You can contact the hospital for advice.

-• If your treatment is stopped, return any unused capsules or tablets to the pharmacist.
+• If your treatment is stopped, return any unused capsules or tablets to the hospital pharmacist.

 About side effects